Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

       namespace: alfresco
     ```

-2. Use the kubectl command to create the cluster roles required by the ingress service.
+2. Use the `kubectl` command to create the cluster roles required by the ingress service:

     ```bash
     kubectl apply -f ingress-rbac.yaml -n alfresco
     ```

-3. Deploy the ingress using the following command (replacing `ACM_CERTIFICATE_ARN` and `YOUR-DOMAIN-NAME` with the ARN of the certificate and hosted zone created earlier in the DNS section):
+3. Deploy the ingress (replace `ACM_CERTIFICATE_ARN` and `YOUR-DOMAIN-NAME` with the ARN of the certificate and hosted zone created earlier in the DNS section):

     ```bash
     helm install acs-ingress ingress-nginx/ingress-nginx \